stenyak/inputLagTimer/readme.md

  - **Disable gamepad vibration** and put the gamepad in a table (unless you want to measure vibration-latency!): in other words,reduce unnecessary motion from both the input and output rectangles.
  - Select the 🟦input and 🟪output rectangles as accurately as possible.
 E.g. **to measure keyboard key travel time, draw an input rectangle including the entire key height**.
 If you don't want to include key travel latency, draw the input rectangle as close to the key activation point as possible.
  - If using certain artificial lights, **enable camera's anti-flicker** feature when available (press `C` in InputLagTimer when using a webcam), or choose a recording framerate different than the powerline frequency used in your country (often 50Hz or 60Hz).
 This removes video flicker, vastly improving motion detection.
- - **Prefer higher recording framerate**, this provides finer-grained latency measurements`
+ - **Prefer higher recording framerate**, this provides finer-grained latency measurements:
    - Some phones and actioncams can reach hundreds of FPS.
    - Recording equipment may not reach its advertised framerate if it's not bright enough.
 If in doubt, add more lighting.
  - If your camera cannot reach the requested framerate (e.g. it only manages to capture 120FPS out of 240FPS, due to lack of light), **consider recording directly at the reachable framerate**.
 This eliminates the useless filler frames your camera was forced to duplicate, making it easier to tune the motion detection thresholds in InputLagTimer.